Have You Been Denied Long-Term or Short-Term Disability Benefits?

 Many employers offer long-term and/or short-term disability policies to their employees as part of their benefits package.
 Some employees, if even they know they have this coverage, think “this could come in handy some day.”

-When that some day comes, they often find their claims denied by the insurance company.
+When that day comes, they often find their claims denied by the disability insurance company.
 First, they never expected to be in a situation to file a disability claim.
-And second, they certainly never expected their disability claims to be denied since this was part of their benefits package.
+And second, they certainly never expected their disability insurance coverage claims to be denied since this was part of their benefits package.

 Our disability team will review your denial letter for FREE.
 Then, with no obligation and NO STRINGS ATTACHED, we’ll tell you our game plan for winning your case.